dlvu/dlvu.github.io/index.md

 title: Deep Learning @ VU
 ---

 This page contains all public information about the course _Deep Learning_ at the Vrije Universiteit Amsterdam.
-This is a work in progress, expect to see more material appear here as the course progresses.

 If you are a registered student, please refer to the Canvas page instead.